A Resource Theory of Quantum Measurements: Application: Quantum State Discrimination

 In this setting, Alice sends Bob a quantum state from a predefined alphabet $\set{\rho_{1},\dots,\rho_{k}}$ with prior probabilities $\Pr\left(\rho_{i}\right)$.
 Bob then seeks the best measurement with which to determine the state sent by Alice with the minimal error (or maximal success); that is he wants to gain the most amount of information to decide which state was sent.
 In the typical setting, this means finding the POVM which maximises the average probability of Bob's measurement reporting the sent state by Alice

-In \cite{19guff_qsd}, it is argued that the quality of the measurement should be judged with respect to the decision Bob makes after receiving the measurement outcome, not simply on the measurement outcome alone, as is typically done, since this produces a number of strange results that are resolved by explicitly accounting for Bob's decision.
-No matter the measurement outcome, Bob will decide on the state with the highest posterior probability.
+If the measurement contains more outcomes than there are states in Alice's alphabet, Bob will decide on the state with the highest posterior probability.
 Bob should therefore find the POVM which maximises

 where $\rho_{i^{*}}^{\vec{A}}$ maximises the posterior distribution of the alphabet states upon receiving the measurement outcome $A_{i}$,

 With this framework, it is clear that the free transformations reduce Bob's ability to distinguish between the states sent by Alice.
 Once again supposing that $\vec{F}$ is a stochastic mixture of $\vec{E}$, we have